krecicki/up-or-down-day-stock-market-indicator/README.md

 The DXY measures the value of the U.S. dollar against a basket of major currencies.
 A declining DXY indicates a weakening U.S. dollar, which can be bullish for U.S. multinational companies and the stock market in general, as it makes their products and services more competitive in international markets.

-## Putting it all together

-If the VIX is down (implying lower expected volatility), SHY is up (suggesting lower interest rates), and DXY is down (indicating a weaker U.S. dollar), it is considered a bullish sentiment for the stock market.

-Conversely, if the VIX is up (higher expected volatility), SHY is down (suggesting higher interest rates), and DXY is up (stronger U.S. dollar), it is considered a bearish sentiment for the stock market.

 # Google Colab
 [https://colab.research.google.com/drive/1zTCCwucSKpqHkzycc2_ELKiGdHEy9LKg?usp=sharing](https://colab.research.google.com/drive/1zTCCwucSKpqHkzycc2_ELKiGdHEy9LKg?usp=sharing)